hacase/scipy_fit/README.md

 Parameters can be set to 'True':
 Set `flag` to see plot.
 Set `copy` to get matplotlib code for fit to copy.
-Set `retoure` to return results from kafe2.
+Set `retoure` to return results from kafe2 or scipy.
 Set `offs` to fit with a gaussian with offset.
+Set `plot` with `ax` from subplot to plot in a subplot environment.